renpy/renpy/sphinx/source/config.rst

     A dictionary mapping variables in the default store to the values the variables will be given when entering a replay.

+.. var:: config.return_not_found_label = None

+    If not None, a label that is jumped to when a return site is not found.
+    The call stack is cleared before this jump occurs.

 .. var:: config.save_json_callbacks = [ ]

     A list of callback functions that are used to create the json object